kmotrebski/kmotrebski.github.io/about.md

 ## Interests

+- DevOps movement / improving flow of work / Theory of constraints in IT
 - localization software into multiple locales
 - microservices
 - stream processing and event driven architectures e.g. Apache Kafka